-Thomas Menter is a consultant at the institute of medical genetics and pathology at the university hospital Basel.
-His main diagnostic and research interest is haematopathjology, nephropathology and pediatric and placental pathology.
-He contributes to the FTC project (link below) by providing expertise in nephropathology, electron microscopy and haemato-/immunopathology as well as placental pathology.
-He performed autopsies of COVID-19 patients and evaluated autopsy histology.
+Dr Thomas Menter is a consultant at the Institute of Medical Genetics and Pathology at University Hospital Basel (USB).
+His main diagnostic and research interests are haematopathology, nephropathology and paediatric and placental pathology.
+He contributes to the FTC project (link below) by providing expertise in nephropathology, electron microscopy and haemato-/immunopathology, as well as placental pathology.
+He performs autopsies of COVID-19 patients and evaluates autopsy histology.

 |Dana Charles McCoy is an Assistant Professor at the Harvard Graduate School of Education (HGSE).
 Her work focuses on understanding the ways that poverty-related risk factors in children's home, school, and neighborhood environments affect the development of their cognitive and socioemotional skills in early childhood.
 She is also interested in the development, refinement, and evaluation of early intervention programs designed to promote positive development and resilience in young children, particularly in terms of their self-regulation and executive function.
 McCoy's research is centered in both domestic and international contexts, including Brazil, Ghana, Tanzania, and Zambia.
 She has a particular interest in interdisciplinary theory, causal methodology, and ecologically valid measurement.
 Before joining the HGSE faculty, McCoy served as an NICHD National Research Service Award post-doctoral fellow at the Harvard Center on the Developing Child.
 She graduated with an A.B. in Psychological and BrainSciences from Dartmouth College and received her Ph.D. in Applied Psychology with a concentration in Quantitative Analysis from New York University.
 McCoy's work has been published in journals such as Developmental Psychology, Child Development, Pediatrics, and The Lancet.
 She has presented her work to audiences around the world, including the WHO, UNICEF, and the World Bank.|

-David McIlwain is a Senior Research Scientist in the Department of Pathology at Stanford University, USA.
+Dr David McIlwain is a senior research scientist in the Department of Pathology at Stanford University, USA.
 He brings his expertise in advanced single cell analysis tools with the CODEX system.
-He received his undergraduate degree from McGill University, and Ph.D. from the University of Toronto advised by Dr. Tak W. Mak.
+He studied in Canada, receiving his undergraduate degree from McGill University and his PhD from the University of Toronto, advised by Dr Tak W. Mak.
 His doctoral work used reverse genetics to discover a new factor controlling the production of inflammatory mediator TNF.
-He completed postdoctoral training investigating viral pathogenesis at both the Department of Gastroenterology, Hepatology, and Infectious Disease at the University of Dusseldorf advised by Philipp Lang, and the Department of Microbiology and Immunology at Stanford University advised by Dr. Garry Nolan.
-Dr McIlwain uses advanced single-cell analysis tools including CyTOF and a multiparameter tissue imaging platform named CODEX to map systems-level immune responses to infections including SARS-CoV-2, Ebola, influenza, B. pseudomallei, and Zika in humans and animal models.
-Dr. McIlwain currently oversees a team examining sequelae and immunopathology of Ebola virus infections in West and Central Africa, and acts as a subject matter expert for clinical trials.
+He completed his postdoctoral training investigating viral pathogenesis at both the Department of Gastroenterology, Hepatology, and Infectious Disease at Heinrich-Heine-Universität in Dusseldorf, Germany, advised by Philipp Lang, and the Department of Microbiology and Immunology at Stanford University, advised by Dr Garry Nolan.
+Dr McIlwain uses advanced single cell analysis tools including CyTOF and a multiparameter tissue imaging platform named CODEX to map systems-level immune responses to infections including SARS-CoV-2, Ebola, influenza, B. pseudomallei, and Zika in humans and animal models.
+He currently oversees a team examining sequelae and immunopathology of Ebola virus infections in West and Central Africa and acts as a subject matter expert for clinical trials.

 PD Dr Benjamin Misselwitz is a senior Gastroenterologist and Clinical Scientist based at the University Hospital of Bern, collaborating on the BRCCH project (link below).
 He has special interests in intestinal functional disease research.
 Recently he has worked extensively with Professor Kerina Duri in Harare to collaborate on her extensive mother-baby cohorts, particularly to understand how the development of the intestinal microbiota affects susceptibility to intestinal absorbtive dysfunction.